uber1geek/uber1geek.github.io/about.md

 I'm also the guy who'll fix your broken computer.

-I grew up in Srinagar, Kashmir  which is a really beautiful place, even though there’s a really good chance you’ll freeze to death here or get struck by a ~~stray bullet.
+I grew up in Srinagar, Kashmir  which is a really beautiful place, even though there’s a really good chance you’ll freeze to death here or get struck by a ~~stray bullet~~.

 ### Current Status: